Over 750 Million Tax Liability Removed from Our Clients

 CP503: Balance Due, Urgent Reminder

 A CP503 notice is sent when a taxpayer fails to pay their balance or respond to a CP501 notice.
 It again reminds the taxpayer of their unpaid balance and demands payment within 10 days.
-The CP503 notice also reminds the taxpayer that the IRS may file a public NFTL on the taxpayer's assets if they do not take the appropriate steps to resolve their balance.
+The CP503 notice again reminds the taxpayer that the IRS may file a public NFTL on the taxpayer's assets if they do not take appropriate steps to resolve their balance.

 CP504: Balance Due, Intent to Levy

 A CP504 notice is a final notice and demand sent when a taxpayer still fails to pay or respond to a CP503.
 It once again reminds the taxpayer of their unpaid tax debt and demands payment immediately.
 CP504 is also a levy notice that warns if the taxpayer still fails to respond, the IRS may file an NFTL or levy (seize) the taxpayer's state tax refund and other property.